 Applications for 2021/2022 are closed

-We are excited to announce the launch of the 2021/2022 WiCyS Mentorship program available to WiCyS Members!
-The Mentorship program features a new matching platform allowing mentee led matching for a more streamlined and engaging mentor/mentee experience.
+The WiCyS mentorship program is available to WiCyS members-only and features a matching platform allowing mentee led matching for a more streamlined and engaging mentor/mentee experience.

 Mentor/Mentee Infrastructure Sponsored by: